Dherse/masterproef/content/4_phos.typ

 #block(breakable: false)[
     #figurex(
         kind: raw,
+        title: [ Example in @phos of automatic and explicit return values. ],
         caption: [
             Example in @phos of automatic return values, showing the difference between automatic return (a) and explicit return (b).
         ]